Things to Do in Montevideo in October

 What's happening during your visit

 October 12 throws open the gates to gaucho culture.
-Parque Batlle stages the main gathering—horseback parades, asado pits, and folk music that starts at 10 AM and lasts until the beer kegs run dry.
+Parque Batlle stages the main gathering, horseback parades, asado pits, and folk music that starts at 10 AM and lasts until the beer kegs run dry.
 The scent of burning quebracho mingles with the tang of fresh leather from gear stalls.

 The second week of October, the annual LGBTQ+ parade paints Parque Rodó in rainbows.
 Drag shows warm up the afternoon in the park before the march heads down Avenida 18 de Julio at sunset, jacarandas dropping purple petals onto the procession.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid